chrisb2/key-typer/README.md

 # key-typer
 Arduino program and hardware for rapidly typing characters using a [Pro Micro - 5V/16MHz](https://www.sparkfun.com/products/12640) as a [USB Human Interface Device](https://en.wikipedia.org/wiki/USB_human_interface_device_class) (HID) keyboard.
 Based on [Turn your Pro Micro into a USB Keyboard/Mouse](https://www.sparkfun.com/tutorials/337).
+The device has been tested and works on Linux, Mac and Windows.

 I built this to aid in debugging a textarea in a web page which was intermittently dropping characters in IE11 due to a Javascript issue.